Gourd Pyrography and Safety Tutorial - Woodburning Safety and Caring for Your Pyrography Nibs

 - Spalted wood contains mold and may cause health risks if you are allergic to mold so if burning on this take precautions.
 Another thing to keep in mind is that the toxic fumes emitted when burning on some of these materials lingers long after you have stopped burning.
 So, for the safety of yourself and others who might come into the room where you have burned on these materials please use good judgment.

-The bottom line...if you're not sure, don't do it.
+The bottom line...if you're not sure if it's safe, don't do it.
 CHECK IT OUT BEFORE using it!

 Other materials that are fun and safe to burn on or through